City Guides Provence-Alpes-Côte d'Azur

 Harbor Nice

-The Old Port, located in Old Nice, is another of the best things to see in Nice and a wonderful place for a stroll.
+The Old Port, located in Old Nice, is another of the best places to see in Nice and a wonderful place for a stroll.
 Nice’s Old Port is a colorful and busy place, with about ten quays and various markets selling local products.

 Built in the 18th century, this port is one of the French Riviera’s main infrastructural hubs.
 It accommodates both the ships operated by ferry companies and private yachts for tourists.